MaameMozuma/Individual_Database_Project/README.md

 To run the project, download the .sql file `Task 2.2-2.5_51722024_DB_Project` and run it

-To view the case study processes taken to develop the sql code, kindly review the pdf document
+To view the case study processes taken to develop the sql code, kindly review the pdf document `Database_Project_Individual_Leanne_Annor-Adjaye`

 To watch a video on the presentation, use this link: `https://youtu.be/ARhGmytc-Ho`